JLaffey-CB/pipeline-intro-lab/README.md

 * **Fluffy Build** - Shell script: `./jenkins/build.sh`
 * **Fluffy Test** - Shell script: `./jenkins/test-all.sh`
 * **Fluffy Deploy** - Shell script: `./jenkins/deploy.sh staging`

-Save and run the Pipeline, check the output in Blue Ocean
+Save and run the Pipeline, check the output in Blue Ocean.
+You can see each stage run and view the output from each stage individually.

 Now we'll add steps to archive artifacts and publish test results.